Cutting down trees with a Markov chainsaw: Isolating more than one vertex

 Finally, write $R=v(T^+)$.
-By Lemma~\ref{lem:randsubtree} and by Theorem~\ref{thm:key}, $(T^+,V_{j+1})$ and $(T^*,V_{j+1})$ are identically distributed conditional on their vertex sets, and both are independent of $T^-$ and of $V_1,\ldots,V_j$.
-It follows that (\ref{eq:inductivestep}) still holds with $T_j$ replaced by $T_{j+1}$, and this verifies (\ref{eq:uniformonk}) and completes the proof by induction. \end{proof}
+By Lemma~\ref{lemrandsubtree} and by Theorem~\ref{teokey}, $(T^+,V_{j+1})$ and $(T^*,V_{j+1})$ are identically distributed conditionally on their vertex sets, and both are independent of $T^-$ and of $V_1,\ldots,V_j$.
+It follows that (\ref {eqinductivestep}) still holds with $T_j$ replaced by $T_{j+1}$, and this verifies (\ref{equniformonk}) and completes the proof by induction. \end{pf*}